 |Office: C-107 Moench Hall|

 |Office Phone: 877-8929|

 No textbook is required, however the following references are suggested, most of which are freely available online:

 Computational Intelligence in Control Engineering, by Robert E. King, Dekker, 1999.
-The book is currently out of print, however many used copies are available online, and one copy is reserved at the library.
+The book is currently out of print, however many used copies are available online.
+Chapters listed on the course calendar are from this book.

 Genetic Algorithms in Search , Optimization, and Machine Learning, by David E. Goldberg, Addison Wesley, 1989.
 Available in the Library

 Neuro-Fuzzy Control of Industrial Systems with Actuator Nonlinearities, by Frank L. Lewis, Javier Campos, Rastko Selmic, SIAM Press, 2002.

 Robust Control Systems with Genetic Algorithms, by Mo Jamshidi, et al., CRC Press, 2003.

 Adaptive Fuzzy Systems and Control, by Li-Xin Wang, Prentice Hall, 1994.

 Ben J.A.
 Krose, P.Patrick van der Smagt, An Introduction to Neural Networks, Univesity of Amsterdam, Faculty of Mathematics Computer Science , January 1993.